jkomoros/card-web/README.md

 Please email me at alex@komoroske.com if you actually start using the web app, so I know that I should start investing in tagging specific stable releases, make sure maintenance taksks are clear, etc.

+Also check out 'Keeping up to date' to keep your instance current.

+### Keeping up to date

+Once you've deployed your instance, you should periodically upgrade it with the latest changes.

+To do that, `cd` to the directory where you have the webapp checked out.
+Then run `git pull` and then `gulp deploy`.

+You will likely have to run maintenance tasks on your instance to upgrade the data model.
+(The gulp command will remind you).

+To do that, go to https://your-project-domain/maintenance , hard refresh (Cmd-Shift-R) to make sure you have the recently-deployed version, and then run any maintenance tasks it tells you to.

 ## Extra Credit

 This section describes things that you don't have to do, but are a good idea